You’ll never know everything about anything, especially something you love.” – Julia Child

 Owning a device capable of deep learning is no substitute to becoming a leader who yearns to learn.
 As you plan your journey of learning for the coming year, consider the following simple truths about learning:

 - Learning is an investment in you.
 When you set aside time from whatever you’re doing at work right now to read an article, finish a book, or participate in a workshop, you’re making an investment in you.
 The most valuable investments in perspective and skills are likely to be those that require attention, effort and participation.
 At the Center we’ve been reflecting on the need for immersive learning by leaders who feel called to become Risk Champions at their organizations.
-To address the desire for deeper learning in nonprofit risk management, we have designed a new, immersive risk learning opportunity: the Risk Leadership Certificate Program.
+To address the desire for deeper learning in nonprofit risk management, we have designed an immersive risk learning opportunity: the Risk Leadership Certificate Program.
 Details on the program are available here.
-If you want to be considered for one of the remaining spots in this new program, apply here before January 31, 2017.
 Apply today to explore six core competencies of risk management during three on-site programs at the Center’s headquarters.

 - Mistakes are potent learning opportunities.
 You’ve heard the expression, ‘we all make mistakes,’ countless times.
 But if you’re like many leaders, you’re inclined to move on to more pleasant matters rather than taking time to understand your little–and not so little–missteps.
 When leaders accept and own their mistakes, it sends a powerful message to staff that learning from miscalculations and errors is a vital organizational value.

 - Learning opportunities come in different sizes.
 Some valuable learning opportunities require a small investment of time and attention.
 For example, during the past year we have re-tooled our monthly live webinars to offer informative content in a 30-minute format.
 The live programs are available exclusively to our Affiliate Members.
-To learn about upcoming programs, visit https://www.nonprofitrisk.org/webinars.asp.
 Not an Affiliate Member?
 There has never been a better time to join.
-Contact Kay Nakamura at 703.777.3504 or Kay@nonprofitrisk.org, or apply online at www.nonprofitrisk.org/affiliates/registration.asp.
-Affiliate Members enjoy unlimited RISK HELP–answers to general risk management questions posed by phone or email–and unlimited access to our online Webinar Vault packed with more than 160 recorded educational programs.
+Contact Kay Nakamura at 703.777.3504 or Kay@nonprofitrisk.org, or apply online.
+Affiliate Members enjoy unlimited Risk Help–answers to general risk management questions posed by phone or email–and unlimited access to our online Webinar Vault packed with more than 175 recorded educational programs.

 - Learning is multidirectional.
 The nonprofit sector’s most effective leaders are voracious learners who learn from their mentors, peers, and colleagues at all levels in the organization.
 If you’re learning from the higher-ups, but not from your direct reports and front-line staff, then you’re shortchanging your learning potential.
 During the past year we have worked with several organizations that have undergone CEO transitions.
 In one particular organization, the new CEO conducted a listening tour with small groups of staff in all functions and departments.
 The tour provided an opportunity for staff to get to know their new leader, but an even greater learning experience for the CEO.